steveloughran/kerberos_and_hadoop/sections/ugi.md

 If security is not enabled, this is a no-op.

-If security is enabled, this will trigger a re-login if needed (which may fail, of course).
+If security is enabled, and the last login took place "long enough ago", this will trigger a re-login if needed (which may fail, of course).

+If the last successful login was recent enough, this will be a no-op.
+This makes it a low cost operation to include in IPC/REST client operations so as to ensure that your tickets are up to date.

 *Important*: If the login fails, UGI will remember this and not retry until a time limit has passed, even if other methods invoke the operation.
 The property